 This Dragon Chicken is a popular Indo-Chinese recipe that's very delicious and so easy to make at home too.
-Crispy fried chicken strips are coated in a delicious sweet and spicy combination of sauces.
+Crispy fried chicken strips are coated in a delicious, sweet, spicy combination of sauces.
 Full of mind-blowing flavors, this recipe is sure to be a hit with your family!

-The sauce is the star of the recipe here if I'm being honest.
+The dragon sauce is the star of the recipe here if I'm being honest.
 To make this delicious sauce we use a combination of ketchup, chilli garlic sauce and sriracha, and I know that sounds like a lot of sauces, but once they cook down and thicken, the flavor is absolutely is fantastic!
 And let's be honest, deep-frying anything makes it just that more delicious.

 P.S.
 You can adjust the amount of sriracha if you don't like lots of spice.
 And if you do like lots of spice, you can even add red chilli flakes to the sauce.